Creepsy/palex/README.md

 addition = number;
 number = INTEGER;
 ```
 Note that the entry production can not recurse on itself.
 We therefore need another production (program) to do that for us.
+An input sequence that can't be reduced by an entry production is considered invalid by the parser.

 ### Production tags
-By default, all productions that produce the same nonterminal type have a shared reduce method.
-In case you want to split the into multiple ones, you can use tags:
+By default, all productions that produce the same nonterminal type have the same reduce method.
+In case you want to split it into multiple ones, you can use tags:
 ```
 $S = addition;
 addition#recursive_case = addition ADD number;